giantswarm/docs/src/content/general/architcture/openstack/index.md

 #### Cloud Provider OpenStack

 This is the controller that is deployed inside all OpenStack clusters in order to provide Kubernetes integration.
-It listen to services and ingresses to provide load balancers dynamically for the workload clusters.
+It listens to services and ingresses to provide load balancers dynamically for the workload clusters.

 #### Kube State Metrics